Hot accretion onto spiral galaxies: the origin of extended and warped HI discs: Simulation Results

+Our simulations exhibit a non-monotonic $\NHI$ radial profile, where $\NHI$ drops beyond the edge of the pre-existing disc and rises towards the edge of the warp (middle panels of Figs.~\ref{fig:xz_projection}--\ref{fig:xy_projection} and right panels of Fig.~\ref{fig:xz_projections_3sims}).
+This may reflect the idealised nature of our setup, in which the ISM and CGM angular momentum distributions are initialised separately (sections~\ref{sec:ics galaxy}--\ref{sec:ICs CGM}), whereas in a fully cosmological context they would arise from a common underlying distribution.
+Moreover, the absence of ISM physics in our simulations likely suppresses radial flows within the disc that would otherwise smooth this distribution.

-The tendency of warps to track the midplane defined by the hot CGM rotation axis is demonstrated in Figure~\ref{fig:theta_j}, where we plot specific angular momentum profiles of the snapshots shown in Fig.~\ref{fig:xz_projections_3sims}.
+The tendency of warps in our simulations to track the midplane defined by the hot CGM rotation axis is demonstrated in Figure~\ref{fig:theta_j}, where we plot specific angular momentum profiles versus spherical radius in the snapshots shown in Fig.~\ref{fig:xz_projections_3sims}.
 The top and bottom panels show the specific angular momentum magnitude and angle, respectively, while solid and dashed lines show cool ($T< 10^5\,{\rm K}$) and hot gas ($T> 10^5\,{\rm K}$), respectively.
-Profiles are measured using a mass-weighted average of all resolution elements in shells with thickness $1\,{\rm kpc}$.
-Different simulations are noted with different colors, with the tilt angles noted in the legend.
-We also mark the maximum radius of the pre-existing disc ($4\Rdisk=10\,{\rm kpc}$) and the specific angular momentum of a circular orbit $\vc r$.
-The value of $\vc(r)$ is calculated in the simulation assuming a spherical potential

-where $\vco=200\kmsmath$ is the analytic potential in the simulations (section~\ref{sec:sim physics}) and $M(<r)$ includes all simulated star and gas particles within radius $r$.
-The calculation is done in the same $t=400\,{\rm Myr}$ snapshot, though the difference between different snapshots is minor.
+Profiles are measured using a mass-weighted average of all resolution elements in spherical shells with thickness $1\,{\rm kpc}$.
+Different simulations are noted with different colours, with the tilt angles noted in the legend.
+We also mark the maximum radius of the pre-existing disc ($4\Rdisk=10\,{\rm kpc}$), the specific angular momentum of a circular orbit $\vc r$, and the specific angular momentum in the initial conditions.
+The calculation of $\vc$ is done using eqn.~(\ref{eq:vc}) in the $t=3000\,{\rm Myr}$ snapshot shown in the plot, though the difference between different snapshots is minor.

-The top panel of Fig.~\ref{fig:theta_j} shows that the specific angular momentum of the cold gas follows that expected for rotation-supported gas (gray line) out to the edge of the disc at $10\kpc$.
-At larger radii of $10-22\kpc$, the cool gas rotates somewhat more slowly than circular orbits, and there is no cool gas beyond $\approx22\kpc$ since the CGM is purely hot in our idealized setup.
-The hot gas specific angular momentum also increases at $r<20\kpc$, but its rotation velocity is $\approx0.5\vc$ less than that of the cool gas, likely since any hot gas that approaches full rotation support immediately cools (see below).
-At $r>20\kpc$, the specific angular momentum profile of the hot gas flattens and is approximately equal to the mean value in the initial conditions of $3000\,{\rm kpc}\kmsmath$ (section~\ref{sec:ICs CGM}).
+The top panel of Fig.~\ref{fig:theta_j} shows that the specific angular momentum of cold gas follows that expected for rotation-supported gas (grey line) out to $\approx15\kpc$, including radii beyond the edge of the pre-existing disc at $10\kpc$.
+At larger radii of $15-20\kpc$, the cool gas rotates slightly slower than circular orbits.
+Beyond $\approx20\kpc$ there is no cool gas, indicating hot CGM cooling is offset by compressive heating beyond this radius in our simulations.